Crate Training for Puppies and Dogs

 Once he accepts the door closed while you are there, begin going elsewhere in your home and gradually lengthening the time you are gone.
 Having toys in the crate is useful here.

-Then leave the house for a very short time and come back, working up to leaving for longer time.
+Then leave the house for 5 minutes and come back, working up to leaving for longer times.

 Here’s a page on how to choose a dog crate and a dog bed for it.
-Or check out that Midwest Life Stages Double-Door Folding Metal Dog Crate at Amazon.
+And do check out that crate I mentioned, at Amazon.

 Never put the dog into the crate as punishment.
 You want the dog to think of it in a happy way.